 Parents need to adopt a healthy scepticism towards the introduction of any treatment for their child.
 They need to make an informed decision based upon the available evidence regarding the efficacy and side-effect profile of a medication or alternative treatment.
-They also need to consider the implications of not treating the disorder.
+They also need to consider the implications of not treating ADHD.

 As a registered medication, Ritalin has been subjected to extensive scrutiny for over 40 years.
 Over a 155 clinical trials involving thousands of children attest to its efficacy and side-effect profile.
 There are children who experience no problems with the medication, others who have mild and transient effects and those who cannot tolerate the effects at all.

 The most common effects are sleeplessness and nervousness, which may be dose-related and do abate in time.
-A loss of appetite is common but rarely a reason to stop the treatment as dietary adjustments can be made and long-term studies show no significant effects upon growth.
+A loss of appetite is common but rarely a reason to stop the ADHD treatment as dietary adjustments can be made and long-term studies show no significant effects upon growth.
 Less frequently, children may complain of headaches, feel dizzy or drowsy, suffer vague abdominal pain, nausea , dry mouth or thirst.